GuidoDipietro/doomsday-battle/README.md

 ### Final words

 I'm quite sorry to not see Haskell in any of these awards, since it is such an amazing language that I like a lot.
-I will highlight from it that I like very much how the _doomsday_ function is called: `doomsday 29 2 2020`, no parenthesis anywhere.
+I will highlight from it that I like very much how the _doomsday_ function is called: `doomsday 29 2 2020`, no parentheses anywhere.
 That is very clean and I like it.

 Also, a pity for Prolog, but this is not really the use for this language.
 Maybe my code was terrible, my apologies to the little owl! 🦉